 The funds from Continue reading “The Center for Family Justice Receives Grant for Crisis Services￼”

 The Center Family Justice was recently awarded a generous grant which will allow the Bridgeport-based nonprofit to provide English as a Second Language classes to individuals impacted by domestic violence as they work to rebuild their lives in the aftermath of abuse.

-The Continue reading “Center for Family Justice to Hold Domestic Violence Awareness Vigil”
+The $7,500 Continue reading “Center For Family Justice Receives ESL Grant for Domestic Violence Survivors”

 Jamal Stroud, a nationally-recognized motivational speaker and community activist, will offer the keynote address at The Center for Family Justice’s annual Speaking of Men Breakfast on Thursday, Nov.
 4 at the Trumbull Marriott.

 Stroud will highlight a morning program that is part Continue reading “Activist Jamal Stroud to Keynote Speaking of Men Breakfast”